Assessing the Effect of Cross-Domain Mapping on Creativity in Humans and Large Language Models: Results

 A similar pattern held in the user-need condition.
-Human ideas again showed the lowest originality ratings ($M = 2.57$, 95\% CI $[2.50, 2.63]$), and all LLMs were rated as more original than humans (all Holm-adjusted $p < .001$).
+Human ideas again showed the lowest originality ratings ($M = 2.57$, 95\% CI $[2.50, 2.63]$), with all LLMs rated as more original than humans (all Holm-adjusted $p < .001$).
 However, unlike in the cross-domain mapping condition, differences among LLMs were smaller.
-Descriptively, \texttt{o3} and \texttt{Claude Sonnet 4} continued to receive the highest originality ratings; however, its advantage was statistically significant only relative to \texttt{Llama-3.3-70b} and \texttt{Qwen2.5-72B} (all Holm-adjusted $p < .001$), and not relative to \texttt{gpt-4o}, \texttt{gemini-2.5-pro}, or \texttt{deepseek-v3} after correction.
+Descriptively, \texttt{o3} and \texttt{Claude-Sonnet-4} continued to receive the highest originality ratings; however, their advantage was statistically significant only relative to \texttt{Llama-3.3-70b} and \texttt{Qwen2.5-72B} (all Holm-adjusted $p < .001$), and not relative to \texttt{gpt-4o}, \texttt{gemini-2.5-pro}, or \texttt{deepseek-v3} after correction.
+The narrower spread among LLMs suggests that frontier models perform similarly when generating ideas from user needs, with clear differences emerging only under the more challenging cross-domain mapping task.